Email points to ban on masks in virus-stricken jail housing | Health

 Email points to ban on masks in virus-stricken jail housing

 An email points to an outright ban on masks in housing units in a Maine jail dealing with a coronavirus outbreak that's linked to a wedding and reception that made national news.
 The York County Jail became a coronavirus hotspot after an employee who attended an August wedding more than 200 miles (320 kilometers) away in the Katahdin region spread the virus.
-The number of infected inmates and corrections officers is approaching 90, and the number of cases linked to the wedding and reception has topped 170 with eight deaths.
+The number of cases associated with the jail was approaching 90 as of Friday, and the number of cases linked to the wedding and reception has topped 170 with eight deaths.

 The email obtained by news outlets said inmates were not permitted to bring masks into any housing unit, a policy that likely exacerbated the outbreak.
 The federal Centers for Disease Control and Prevention advocates mask-wearing to slow the spread of the coronavirus.
 “Inmates are allowed to remove the masks from their faces when in secured holding cell(s).
 Inmates that test negative for COVID-19 will dispose of their mask, in intake and in front of staff," the email said.